-A pedagogical approach based on the child-space relationship is the starting point for an interdisciplinary approach, architectural and pedagogical, to the design of school space.
+A pedagogical approach based on the child-space relationship is the starting point for an interdisciplinary approach, architectural and pedagogical, to the design of learning spaces and school buildings.

-Architectural and educational design that considers the child as much as a creative approach to teaching.
+Architectural and educational design that considers the child as much as a creative approach to learning.

-Dimitris Germanos is an architect and social psychologist who specializes in the child - space relationship at school.
+Dimitris Germanos is an architect, Dr in social psychology, who specializes in the Learning spaces design, the School buildings design and the child - space relationship at school.

-Academic functions.
-He teaches at graduate and postgraduate level.
-As a guest he has taught professor at other universities in Greece, France, Portugal and Cyprus.
+Teaching: He teaches at the Faculty of Educational Sciences of the Aristotle University of Thessaloniki.
+As a guest professor he has taught at other universities in Greece, France, Portugal and Cyprus.

-As researcher, Dimitris Germanos has focused his applied research on school space as a factor of the transformation process of the Greek school, in particular on the transition of the school class from its traditional functionning mode (still in force in Greece) to a cooperative mode.
+He focused his applied research on the school space, considered as a factor in the process of transformation of the Greek school, in particular on the transition of the school class from its traditional mode of operation (still in force in Greece) towards a of cooperative functioning.

 For the elaboration of most of these projects he has coordinated and managed multidisciplinary teams, composed of architects, education specialists and building engineers.
 Each project was developed after close dialogue with the interested parties, teachers, parents and, in some cases, with pupils, by applying appropriate investigation methods.